 There’s a lot to like and dislike about United’s new brand image.
 As a designer myself, it’s extremely hard for me not to criticize the way something looks.
 I know, it’s a horrible way to go through life, but I just can’t help it.
 Therefore, here we go with all of the things that I like and don’t like about the way United airlines is painting their aircraft now.

 - I love the colors.
 While I’m not a huge fan of the majority of the aircraft being white, the vivid blue accent colors balance it all out quite nicely in my opinion.
 The gray and black accents on the lower section of the fuselage are a nice touch as well.
+This is basically how I wished the Breeze Airways livery (which is too blue) was balanced out.

 - I always found it odd that united painted their 787‘s with a wavy line instead of the straight line like they did on all of their other aircraft.
 Now, with this new livery, United has a consistent look across all aircraft types.